JacobIkke/STM32_Clones/README.md

 * AIR32F103CBT6 M3 max overclock is 256MHz - limitation: PLL multiplier cannot go higher *1
 * AT32F403ACGU7 M4 max overclock is 256MHz - limitation: PLL multiplier cannot go higher *1

-*1 My board uses an 8MHz crystal, but you can potentially achieve higher speeds with different value crystals.
+*1 The board use an 8MHz crystal, but you can potentially get a higher clock with a different value crystal.

+## Programming
+The AIR32F103 comes with DAP-link firmware pre-installed.
+If you order two or more of them, you can use one as a programmer if you don't already have a DAP-link.